hillis/chat-your-data/README.md

 ## **Usage**

-To start the Chat your Data application, run the following command in the terminal:
+To start the Hometown Chatbot application, run the following command in the terminal:

 ```